 As an IT manager, you need as much data as possible in order to be able to make confident decisions about technology in the workplace.
 That’s why your organization’s room scheduling software will be more powerful when it’s combined with other solutions as part of an integrated workplace management system (IWMS).

-Here are three other software tools that complement room scheduling software to make resource allocation a breeze.
+Here are four software tools that complement room scheduling software to make resource allocation a breeze.

 4 Integrations Your Room Scheduling Software Needs

 Space Management Software

 On average, real estate is the second highest expense for any organization.
 Fortunately, your organization has the power to reduce real estate costs, and it starts with using the right tools.